scottgallant/docs.balsamiq.com/content/mybalsamiq/notifications.md

 ![](//media.balsamiq.com/img/support/docs/myb/notification_editor.png)

 ---
-## Each project has a mailing list
+## Each Project Has a Mailing List

 Whenever you create a myBalsamiq project, a mailing list will be automatically created for it as well.